Lakeview, Illinois

 Lakeview had its own school and grocery store along with many homes.
 In 1850, a Union Church was established near Carrier Mills in Saline County.
 Most members were either Baptist or Methodist.
 An African Methodist Episcopal Church was organized at the home of Irvin Allen, who then built a one-room log church building on his property.
 Later they organized and built a frame structure on the M. Taylor farm.
 After the church burned they rebuilt and moved the church to Carrier Mills where it sits today.
 This congregation is now Baber Chapel AME Church.
 The Lakeview cemetery, founded in 1838, has become a state historical landmark.
 The area of Lakeview is still nearly 100% black.
 After the closing of the Lakeview school in the 1950s, many people moved to the east side of Carrier Mills.
 Descendants of Lakeview have continued to hold an annual community reunion at the cemetery on Memorial Day for decades, a tradition dating to the 19th century.

 Deputy Royce E. Cline was the only police officer to die in the line of duty in Saline County.
 He was shot and killed by a suspected bootlegger in the "pond settlement" on Friday, August 14, 1925.

+In 2022 a preliminary application for a federal historical designation district was submitted by Lakeview descendant Brendan Jennings.
+The Saline County Tourism Board voted to create a committee to spearhead the project.

+In 2023 the Illinois Department of Natural Resources (IDNR) was awarded a $75,000 grant from the National Park Service to recognize significant African American heritage properties in southern Illinois.
+It was a collaborative effort between the Illinois State Historic Preservation Office, a division of the Illinois Department of Natural Resources, and the Center for Archaeological Investigations at Southern Illinois University to be used to produce National Register nominations for three resources associated with Black history in southern Illinois.
+Additionally, the project will amend the existing National Register nominations for the following sites including the Carrier Mills Archaeological District, to reflect the African American heritage of the Pond Settlement, also known as Lakeview.

+In 2025, Lakeview was featured in an Illinois Humanities program discussing the area’s historical connection to the family of former Chicago mayor Harold Washington.
+Washington’s mother, Bertha Jones, was raised in Lakeview before the family moved to Chicago.